Cele Eifert (Gamma Phi Beta) founded ASCAPA, with assistance from her local Gamma Phi Beta

 sororities in the National Panhellenic Conference (NPC).
 The event was primarily intended as a social

-gathering where all could see the scope and depth of the alumna Panhellenic presence in the Southern
+gathering where all could see the scope and depth of the alumna Panhellenic presence in the

-support from the Atlanta Alumnae Panhellenic Association (AAPA) who donated $50 to helpus get
+fortunate to have support from the Atlanta Alumnae Panhellenic Association (AAPA) who donated

-started.
-In addition, the then-president of AAPA, Kathy Spetz (Alpha Xi Delta) and Vice President, Susan
+$50 to helpus get started.
+In addition, the then-president of AAPA, Kathy Spetz (Alpha Xi Delta) and

-Dedyn (Chi Omega) came to the first event.
-There was one item of business accomplished that day –
+Vice President, Susan Dedyn (Chi Omega) came to the first event.
+There was one item of business

-those present voted to take the necessary steps to become an official Alumnae Panhellenic Association
+accomplished that day – those present voted to take the necessary steps to become an official

-affiliated with NPC.
+Alumnae Panhellenic Association affiliated with NPC.

 A second gathering was held several weeks later at Cele's home and the bylaws she had written with

-guidance from NPC were discussed and officers were elected, based on a rotation scheduled suggested
+guidance from NPC were discussed and officers were elected, based on a rotation scheduled

-officer roster were sent to NPC and we became an official NPC-affiliated association on July 27, 2001.
+member list and officer roster were sent to NPC and we became an official NPC-affiliated association

+on July 27, 2001.
 Becky Moeller (Delta Zeta) developed our first website.
-Our first three executive boards followed this
+Our first three executive

-rotational order mentioned above until April 2003 when an amendment to the bylaws was passed to
+boards followed this rotational order mentioned above until April 2003 when an amendment to the

-allow open elections of officers.
+bylaws was passed to allow open elections of officers.

 We gave out our first scholarship of $500.00 in the spring of 2003.
 In 2004, we were able to give two